network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Considering the previous two sections, where we explained the meaning of working conditions and the definition of responsiveness, we can now describe the design of final algorithm.
+Considering the previous two sections, where we explained the meaning of working conditions and the definition of responsiveness, we can now describe the design of the final algorithm.
 In order to measure the worst-case latency, we need to transmit traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
 We can achieve this by continuously adding HTTP sessions to the pool of connections